rihanrazik/DataScience_SQL_Project/README.md

-# SQL_Project for Data Science certification
+# Project for SQL Data Science certification
 **Comprehensive SQL data analysis project based on the Yelp database, intended for a SQL Data Science certification.**